ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 I would also like to thank code institute for the outstanding course documentation which helped me when I was stuck and able to go back over to give my mind a refresh.

-Last but not least I would like to thank the coding community on slack and other forums which give me hits and the answers to many issue while working on this project that I may not have been able to pass without their knowledge.
+Last but not least I would like to thank the coding community on slack and other forums which give me hits to many issues while working on this project that I may not have been able to pass without their knowledge.